 Now the good news: Since 2016 you've been allowed to use a global Interrail pass for one journey in your home country to a border, airport or ferry port at the beginning of your trip and one return journey back home at the end.

 These are known as your 2 outbound/inbound days.
-A mobile-type pass will warn you when you are using up one of these days and shows you how many you have left.
+When using a mobile-type pass, when you add a train in your home country to your pass, it will warn you that you are about to use one of your 2 outbound/inbound days.
+It shows you how many you have left.

-If you live in Britain, Eurostar counts as a train in your home country, so triggers an inbound/outbound day.
+If you live in Britain, Eurostar to/from London counts as a train in your home country, so triggers an inbound/outbound day.

-Apart from that limitation, the inbound/outbound days work just like any other travel day, unlimited mileage and unlimited trains from midnight to midnight, you need to record the journey on your pass as normal, and if you have a flexi pass an inbound/outbound day counts as one of your travel days - they aren't additional!
+Apart from that, inbound/outbound days work like any other travel day, unlimited mileage & unlimited trains midnight to midnight, you need to record the journey on your pass as normal and if it's a flexi pass an inbound/outbound day counts as one of your travel days - it's not additional!

-So if you live in Britain, that first inbound/outbound travel day could cover travel from your home station to London, a Eurostar passholder journey, and onward trains on the Continent, all on one pass day.
+If you live in Britain, that first inbound/outbound travel day could cover travel from your home station to London, a Eurostar passholder journey, and an onward train on the Continent, all on one pass day.

-For the record, although the intention is clear, technically your two inbound/outbound days don't have to be first & last.
+For the record, technically your two inbound/outbound days don't have to be the first & last day.
 You can use them on any two days during the validity of your pass.
-So if you did want to go Dundee-London on day 1, stay overnight, then go London-Brussels-Cologne on day 2, and were happy buying a normal ticket to return to London & Dundee on your final day, that would be OK.
+So if you did want to go Dundee-London on day 1, stay overnight, then go London-Brussels-Cologne on day 2, and were happy buying a normal ticket to return to London & Dundee on your final day, that would work.

 -